JeremyJeanson/simple-fitbit-settings/Distribution/README.md

 ```
 Note : initialize is a generic method.
 It allows this module to preserve your own type for settings.
 It will make your work easier with Visauls Studio Code and Typescript.

+Node : only known settings (those defined in `Settings`) will be delivered to the device.

 ### 4. Initilize the companion app
 Inside the `companion` folder the `index.ts` file have to :
 - Import the setting module.